IBM/telco-network-cloud-drivers/content/reference/lm-api/api-definition/topology/catalog-api.md

 # Get a summary of all Descriptors

-This request returns a summary of the descriptors known to LM.
+This request returns a summary of the descriptors known to TNCO.

 ## Request